lqhuang/blog/writings/2021-12-27-how-to-call-matlab-from-python.md

 # [[1,2,30,40,5,6,70,80]]
 ```

 Besides, simple array data (aka sequence data) is also native supported without explicit conversion.
-This example[10] shows passing a list array as the input argument to the MATLAB `sqrt` function.
+This example [^matarr-in-py] shows passing a list array as the input argument to the MATLAB `sqrt` function.

 ```python
 import matlab.engine